control.ss

 Notes

-If a transfer function is passed as the sole positional argument, the system will be converted to state space form in the same way as calling tf2ss().
+If a transfer function is passed as the sole positional argument, the system will be converted to state space form in the same way as calling tf2ss.
 The method keyword can be used to select the method for conversion.

 Examples

-Create a Linear I/O system object from matrices.
+Create a linear I/O system object from matrices:

 >>> G = ct.ss([[-1, -2], [3, -4]], [[5], [7]], [[6, 8]], [[9]])

-Convert a TransferFunction to a StateSpace object.
+Convert a transfer function to a state space system:

 >>> sys_tf = ct.tf([2.], [1., 3])